Vacuum-defect wormholes and a mirror world: Conclusion

 If multiple vacuum-defect wormholes are present in our world, then there must exist a mirror world with opposite spatial orientation.
 The mirror world obtained for vacuum-defect wormholes appears to be quite different from the one discussed in the particle-physics literature~\cite{LeeYang1956,KobzarevOkunPomeranchuk1966, BlinnikovKhlopov1982,SenjanovicWilczekZee1984,Linde1988,Mohapatra-etal2002, Das-etal2011,Berezhiani-etal-EPJC-2018,Dunsky-etal2023, Okun2007,Foot2014}.
 (Incidentally, our vacuum-defect-wormhole spacetime is also very different from the one discussed in Ref.~\cite{DokuchaevEroshenko2014}, which considers a nonorientable \emph{intra}-universe wormhole, even though that wormhole solution is not worked out in detail.)
 For this reason, we have discussed some of the phenomenology of our hypothetical two-sheeted world.

-As mentioned in Sec.~V of our original paper~\cite{Klinkhamer2023}, the typical size $\overline{b}$ of the vacuum-defect wormholes (assuming their relevance to Nature) may be of the order of the Planck length, $l_{P} \equiv (\hbar\,G/c^{3})^{1/2} \sim 10^{-35}\,\text{m}$.
-In the spirit of the discussion in Sec.~III~H of Ref.~\cite{MorrisThorne1988}, we can imagine that an advanced civilization manages to ``harvest'' such a very small wormhole and then ``fattens'' it by adding a finite amount of normal matter (see App.~B of Ref.~\cite{Klinkhamer2023}).
+As mentioned in Section~5 of our original paper~\cite{Klinkhamer2023}, the typical size $\overline{b}$ of the vacuum-defect wormholes (assuming their relevance to Nature) may be of the order of the Planck length, $l_{P} \equiv (\hbar\,G/c^{3})^{1/2} \sim 10^{-35}\,\text{m}$.
+In the spirit of the discussion in Section~III~H of Ref.~\cite{MorrisThorne1988}, we can imagine that an advanced civilization manages to ``harvest'' such a very small wormhole and then ``fattens'' it by adding a finite amount of normal matter (see also Appendix~B of Ref.~\cite{Klinkhamer2023}).

 But the question remains what the initial density of these Planck-scale vacuum-defect wormholes would be.
-Originally, we thought that the density would be very small, as suggested by tight UHECR bounds on related defects in a single spacetime (as summarized in App.~\ref{app:Modified dispersion-relations-from-spacetime-defects}).
+Originally, we thought that the density would be very small, as suggested by tight UHECR bounds on related defects in a single spacetime (as summarized in Appendix~\ref{app:Modified dispersion-relations-from-spacetime-defects}).
 But the surprising result is that these UHECR bounds do not apply to the vacuum-defect wormholes considered here.
 Perhaps astrophysics bounds on the typical length scales of the vacuum-defect-wormhole spacetime can be obtained by considering scattering effects.
 Laboratory bounds can, in principle, be obtained from timing and apparent-brightness measurements of ultrarapid bursts or, similar to the analysis in Sec~\ref{subsec:Imaging-bound}, from apparent-size measurements of point-like sources.

 \begin{appendix}